-Sodinokibi ransomware has been known for some time, yet the attack on currency exchange Travelex brought this virus into the spotlight once again.
+Sodinokibi ransomware is well-known, but the recent attack on Travelex highlighted this virus once more.
 Let’s find out more about Sodinokibi, how it works, and how to protect yourself from it.

 Sodinokibi Ransomware Analysis

-Sodinokibi, also referred to as Sodin or REvil, is a ransomware strain that appeared in April of 2019 and became the 4th most distributed ransomware in the world since then.
+Sodinokibi, also referred to as Sodin or REvil, is a ransomware strain that appeared in April of 2019 and has become the 4th most distributed ransomware in the world since then.
 GandCrab ransomware authors are likely to have taken part in the development of Sodinokibi.

 Sodinokibi is a notable example of Ransomware-as-a-Service.
 It means that there are two groups working on ransomware: code authors develop it, and affiliates spread it to infect systems and collect a ransom.
 Sodinokibi spreaders are known for a special social engineering move—they threaten to double the required payment if the ransom is not paid within several days.